Post Summary: Ideas for easy camping meals and snacks to make on any road trip.

 It’s your trail mix!
 These kinds of snacks are perfect to pack in a day pack for a pick me up on the trails as well.
 Click this link for a super healthy and easy recipe idea from Neighbor Food Blog!

-Make your own protein bars ahead of time or buy them on the road, but these easy meal/snacks will keep your energy up mid-adventure.
+Make your own protein bars (like these delicious homemade ones from Fresh Off The Grid) ahead of time or buy them on the road, but these easy meal/snacks will keep your energy up mid-adventure.

 Beef Jerky can get a little pricey so we only picked up a few packets on our trip.
 Great for snacking or adding to a trail mix (weird, but actually super good).